Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Application-centric Objectives of Physics-ML Integration

 The key objective here is to combine elements of physics-based modeling with state-of-the-art ML models to leverage their complementary strengths.
 Such integrated physics-ML models are expected to better capture the dynamics of scientific systems and advance the understanding of underlying physical processes.
-Early attempts for combining ML with physics-based modeling in several applications (e.g., modeling the lake phosphorus concentration \cite{hanson2020predicting} and lake temperature dynamics \cite{karpatne2017physics,read2019process,jia2020physics}) have already demonstrated its potential for providing better prediction accuracy with a much smaller number of samples as well as generalizability in out-of-sample scenarios.
+An early attempt for combining ML with physics-based modeling in lake temperature dynamics \cite{read2019process}) has already demonstrated its potential for providing better prediction accuracy with a much smaller number of samples as well as generalizability in out-of-sample scenarios.